stakater/stakater-docs/docs/content/sre/onboarding/application-onboarding.md

 Changes required in application repository:

-1. Add Helm Chart to application repository
+1. Add Dockerfile to application repository and push it to nexus
-2. Add Dockerfile to application repository
+2. Add Helm Chart to application repository and push it to nexus
+3. Push Docker Image to Nexus Docker.
+4. Push Helm Chart to Nexus Helm
+5. View Application in Cluster

-3. Add webhook to application repository
+---> 3. Add webhook to application repository

 Changes required in `gitops config repository`:

-4. Add build environment in `apps-gitops-config` repository for application
+--->4.
+Add build environment in `apps-gitops-config` repository for application.
-5. Add preview environment in `apps-gitops-config` repository for application
+--->5.
+Add preview environment in `apps-gitops-config` repository for application
 6. Add dev environment in `apps-gitops-config` repository for application
+7. Add application to the dev environment

 Replace angle brackets with following values in below templates: